Photo credit: © Joe McNally

 Credit Line: Collection 9/11 Memorial Museum. © Joe McNally

 Josephine Harris, Bookkeeper, Port Authority of New York and New Jersey

-In the weeks after September 11th, Port Authority bookkeeper Josephine Harris offered a consistently straightforward account of that extraordinary Tuesday rescue.
-After Flight 11 exploded into the North Tower, she left her 73rd floor office with co-workers and proceeded down the building’s stairwell.
+In the weeks after September 11th, Port Authority bookkeeper Josephine Harris offered a consistently straightforward account of her extraordinary Tuesday rescue.
+After Flight 11 exploded into the North Tower, Harris left her 73rd floor office with co-workers and proceeded down the building’s stairwell.
 Wearied by the unaccustomed exercise and her recovery from a recent accident, her stamina diminished and she needed numerous stops to rest.

-Harris remained in friendly communication with the Ladder 6 firefighters for almost ten years, until January 2011, when she died from a heart attack.
+Harris remained in friendly communication with the Ladder 6 firefighters for almost ten years, until she died of a heart attack in January 2011.